lagua/dforma/readme.md

 Method | Description
 ------ | -----------
-`submit` | Called when the submit button is clicked `cancel`  | Called when the cancel button is clicked `rebuild` | Rebuild the form with the current initialization data, or provide a new instance as the first argument
+`startup` | Start the builder and render the form if controls are provided `submit` | Called when the submit button is clicked `cancel`  | Called when the cancel button is clicked `rebuild` | Rebuild the form with the current initialization data, or provide a new instance as the first argument